Baba Sehgal

-Harjeet Singh "Baba" Sehgal, is an Indian rapper.
-He is widely acclaimed to be the first Indian rapper.
+Harjeet Singh "Baba" Sehgal is an Indian rapper.
+He is widely acclaimed to be the first successful Indian rapper.
 He is also involved in various other areas of the entertainment industry and works across media in several different languages.
 He was a contestant in the reality show Bigg Boss in 2006.

 Life and career

 Early career

 Born and raised in Lucknow, Sehgal graduated with a B.Tech. from G. B. Pant University of Agriculture and Technology, Pantnagar.
 His entertainment career began in the 1990s, when he emerged as part of the Indipop scene, and released an album which got frequent airplay on MTV India.
 Since then he has been a popular figure on the rap scene, with hits such as 'Thanda Thanda Paani' (which sampled Vanilla Ice's "Ice Ice Baby", which in turn sampled Queen's "Under Pressure") 'Manjula' and 'Dil Dhadke'.